WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  = Can I use another payment gateway in place of PayPal to sell my courses?

-As of now Edwiser Bridge has only one payment gateway integrated with it and that’s PayPal.
+As of now Edwiser Bridge has only one payment gateway integrated with it and thatâ€™s PayPal.
 But we are open to adding new payment gateways as part of the product but for that we need your suggestions so that we add the one that works best for you.

 You can post your suggestions in our Ideas Forum.